avika25bce10928-sudo/digital-literacy-portfolio/README.md

 ## Project Overview
 ## Tasks
 About Me :
   Hello !
 I’m Avika Panday
   Branch: CSE(Core)
   Year: First Year(2025 Batch)
   Registration Number : 25BCE10928
- Project Title : Digital Literacy Portfolio: A Student Digital Ambassador Initiative I’m a tech enthusiast and take a keen interest in learning C++ and build solutions for different problems with the help of DSA .
+  I’m a tech enthusiast and take a keen interest in learning C++ and build solutions for different problems with the help of DSA .

+  Project Title : Digital Literacy Portfolio: A Student Digital Ambassador Initiative

- Project Overview
+ Project Overview :
 This project is a Digital Literacy Portfolio built on the role of  a Student Digital Ambassador.
 It emphasises on cultivating essential digital competencies such as curating a professional online presence,hands - on practice on coding, leveraging collaboration tools,ensuring proper  email etiquette, and championing cybercrime and online safety.

- Project Structure
+Project Structure :
 task-1-presentation
 task-2-portfolio
 task-3-platforms
 task-4-email-etiquette
 task-5-cybercrime

- Tasks Included
+ Tasks Included :
 🔹 Task 1: Digital Literacy Infographic
      Designed an infographic explaining digital literacy,safe internet practices,and useful tools
 🔹 Task 2: Student Digital Portfolio
        Create professional accounts  on GitHub, LinkedIn,Kaggle and other platforms.
 🔹 Task 3: Coding & Collaboration Platforms
-        Build a logical approach on a problem on HackerRank and built a Digital Literacy            Awareness  quiz using Google Form
+        Build a logical approach on a problem on HackerRank and built a Digital Literacy .
+Awareness quiz using Google Form .
-.
 🔹 Task 4: Email Etiquette
      Authored professional emails and generated a social media checklist.
 🔹 Task 5: Cybercrime Awareness
        Produced a case study and corresponding social media checklist

- Digital Literacy Quiz
+ Digital Literacy Quiz:
-  I developed the quiz to promote the awareness of Digital Literacy among students https://docs.google.com/forms/d/e/1FAIpQLSdC0eeNBGNRbzX1lIj5MNgyucXgA0bCSe3gXW25h0zzkw46-A/viewform Tools & Platforms Used
+ I developed the quiz to promote the awareness of Digital Literacy among students https://docs.google.com/forms/d/e/1FAIpQLSdC0eeNBGNRbzX1lIj5MNgyucXgA0bCSe3gXW25h0zzkw46-A/viewform

+ Tools & Platforms Used :
 Canva
 GitHub
 LinkedIn